fenicfelix/flutter_permify/README.md

 ## Getting Started

-To get started with Flutter Permify, make sure you have the following prerequisites:
+To get started with Permify, make sure you have the following prerequisites:

 - Flutter SDK installed on your machine
 - Basic knowledge of Dart programming language